 Common Larceny is Larceny for Microsoft .NET.
 It runs on Microsoft's Common Language Runtime (CLR).
 Its compiler generates Common Intermediate Language (CIL), which Microsoft's JIT-compiler translates to native machine code.
 Common Larceny interoperates with other CLR languages via the JavaDot notation of JScheme, which is implemented using reflection, generating the Scheme interfaces just in time and caching them for performance.

-Common Larceny is available as an alpha release.
+Common Larceny is regarded as an alpha release.
 It comes with instructions, which should be enough to get you up and running.
 If you are revisiting this page, you may wish to view the change log.

 Common Larceny requires the Common Language Infrastructure.
 It is known to work with the Microsoft .NET Framework implementation of the CLI.